RohanAlexander/heapsofpapers/README.md

 -   ~~Add so that it checks whether the file exists and asks the user whether they’d like to re-download that or skip that.~~
 -   ~~Add option to save to AWS bucket~~
+-   ~~Add something that automatically looks at whether the folder exists and if not, creates it.~~
+-   ~~Don’t sleep after the last paper.~~
+-   Add vignettes of doing this for CSVs and for html.
 -   Add tests.
 -   Add CI.
 -   Add message that estimates how long it’ll take and asking whether the user would like to proceed.
--   Add examples of doing this for CSVs and for html.
--   Option to save to Dropbox.
 -   Make the length of the pause dependent on the size of the file that is downloaded, by default.
 -   Make the printing of the message again optional, or every X or similar, as specified by the user.
+-   Option to save to Dropbox.
 -   Add email notification for when it’s done.
 -   Add a check for any PDFs that are very small (which usually indicates there’s something wrong with them).